arbor-sim/arbor/doc/fileformat/serdes.rst

 writing out the data to whatever format and location required.
 Currently Arbor offers a JSON engine in ``arborio/json_serdes.hpp`` which produces a JSON value in memory.
-The serializer is polymorphic in the actual engine, which is only require to implement the following interface.
+The serializer is polymorphic in the actual engine, which is only required to implement the following interface.

    .. code:: c++